 Young autistic adults experience high rates of mental ill-health, with social anxiety a particularly common issue.
 Social anxiety can interfere with daily living and may lead to substantial distress.
 While antidepressants and cognitive behavioural treatments are effective for some, many young autistic people with do not respond to standard treatments, and can experience negative effects.

-This presentation will provide an overview of the study, and we hope that the community will provide input into the study aims, approach and implementation.
+This presentation will provide an overview of this exciting research, and we hope that the community will provide input into the study aims, approach and implementation.

 Associate Professor Gillinder Bedi, Senior Research Fellow, Melbourne University and Orygen